 When you are interested in buying a tent, you may want to read my review about Hilleberg.

+Even the best tents will show wear and tear.
 Here is a detailed how-to repair the sliders of the tent.

 There are a few downsides too, but I decide not to mention them as camping is heavenly fantastic most of the time.
 Keep in mind that you need sufficient water and food supply to enjoy an unexpected day of rest in your camp.